/blog/non_null_cpp

 • a mandatory dependency passed to a function;

-• a target already validated before calling an algorithm;
+• an object already validated before calling an algorithm;

 • a non-owning view stored by a component;